MLB Playoff Picture: Updated MLB Playoff Standings for 2022

 Bridget Mulcahy

-Reaching the MLB postseason is often the barometer for a successful season, and many teams have aspirations beyond it.
-With an expanded field, there is more in-season movement and postseason berths.
+Reaching the MLB postseason is often the barometer for a successful season, and many teams have aspirations beyond that.
+With an expanded field, there are more in-season movement and postseason berths.

-There’s also a great deal of movement regarding MLB playoff odds and World Series odds.
+There’s a great deal of movement regarding MLB playoff odds and World Series odds.

 MLB Playoff Picture: AL